Friday, June 29

 However, I believe that the ruling is flawed.
 Firstly, as the history I have ran through demonstrates, freedom of speech protections have been more dependent on the composition of the supreme court rather than on an abstract principle.
 This is alarming because this is not at all how the Bill of Rights were intended, nor is it a good way of administering law (if one doesn't know what is illegal, how can one avoid breaking the law).
 Instead, we need an absolute right to free speech.
 Secondly, the ruling quite directly opens itself to overrule during wartime.
 This is highly alarming since it is in a state of wartime that free speech is most often infringed.
 Before I begin tearing down Brandenburg, I should acknowledge the achievement of the Warren Court.
 Frankly, I think is perhaps the second greatest thing to happen to this country (my top four would be the Declaration of Independence, the Warren Court, Lincoln, and Franklin Roosevelt).
 The court dominated by Warren, Black, Frankfurter, Douglas, Fortas, and Brennan was bigger than any president and more drastic than any legislation.
 The Brandenburg case was a great step in the right direction and it successfully cast off the ridiculous rulings in Dennis and Schneck.
 With that said, the court missed a grand opportunity with Brandenburg.
 While better than its predecessors, the decision was seriously flawed.
 Part of the problem was the details of the case.
 Yet, the decision has remained the standard and now as the court turns more conservative there is little chance that it will be altered in the direction it should be.

-firm protection of political speech.
+The main fault with Brandenburg is that it failed to lay down a firm protection of political speech.
 Political speech in any circumstances, unless it particularly advocates violence, should be permissible in all circumstances.
 Additionally, acts that are done for political theater, unless there is a reasonable reason for the act to be illegalized, should be allowed (burning draft cards should be legal, although not reporting for duty can be punishable.)There need not be any other restriction.
 Unfortunately, Brandenburg sets down several limits.
 For one, it refers to advocacy of "lawless action".
 Under these criteria, a government need only to illegalize any kind of protest, etc. to limit the freedom of speech of someone trying to organize a rally or a petition, for example.
 By including "lawless action" the decision leaves itself open to easy loopholing.

-Secondly, by not making a distinction between political speech and non-political speech, the ruling pr
+Secondly, by not making a distinction between political speech and non-political speech, the ruling protects speech that doesn't need protecting.

-pushed towards insurrection, is retained.
+Thirdly, the entire basis of limiting political speech, that people will be manipulated by demagoguery or pushed towards insurrection, is retained.
 Such a basis, (as the term DEMAgoguery might suggest) is essentially anti-democratic.
 It rests on the idea that people are easily manipulated and can't make their own decisions.
 If this is true, then a democracy cannot function.
 In fact, the whole reason the founding fathers installed a right of free-speech is because they felt that all political expressions should be able to compete in the marketplace of ideas.
 If an idea is a good one it should be listened to, if it isn't, then it won't be.
 It is not up to any person, government, or group to decide which ideas are good.
 It is up to the people.
 It is remarkable that such a basic fundamental principle of democracy is easily cast aside.
 No matter how radical, racist, revolutionary, or conservative a speaker may be, he/she should be entitled to express their political opinions.
 As I mentioned there should be some limits to this, but only two: it should not be obscene if it is in a public place and it should not advocate violence (because this could directly endanger the lives of other citizens).
 Beyond those restrictions, there shouldn't be any as long as the speech is political.

-e decision does not solve the problem of speech in wartime.
+Fourthly, the decision does not solve the problem of speech in wartime.
 Every major war in American history has been accompanied by severe curtailment of political speech.
 Under Adams there were the Alien and Sedition Acts (and there wasn't even a war), under Lincoln there was his suspension of habeus corpus and his handling of C.L.
 Vallandigham (for my abridged history paper on this subject, go here), in World War I we had the Espionage Acts, in World War II we had Japanese internment, in the Cold War we had all sorts of restrictions including the Smith Act, Taft-Hartley, and HUAC, and today we have the Patriot Acts.
 In each case, speech was restricted needlessly and with each case (with the exception of the Patriot Act) historians have almost unanimously condemned those restrictions.
 They did so with reason.
 Governments have pushed for restrictions of on freedom of speech in wartime not because they needed to, but because they could.
 Since I'm talking purely about political speech (as opposed to revealing troop positions, for example), free speech has no military relevance.
 Realizing this, most governments claim that free speech hurts troop morale.
 Well, if troops are willing to die for freedom, perhaps they'd be willing to put up with it.
 The final rationale, that free speech decreases support for the war is nonsensical.
 Of course it decreases support for the war; that's exactly its intention.
 In case our leaders have forgotten, the United Stats has been involved in plenty of crazy unjust wars.
 It is the right and duty of citizens to challenge the moral righteousness of any war.
 The morality of war is decided by the people in how they express themselves and how they vote (and also by historians), not by the government.
 The former means freedom of expression, the latter can only be fairly accomplished with freedom of expression.
 Thus, absolute protection of political speech cannot be a side issue dealt with in the future, as it is in Brandenburg.
 If it is absolute, it must be that.
 It must not be open to negotiation during wartime, but most fully practiced during wartime.
 The insanity of our current war testifies to the need of citizens to speak their mind.
 After all, our ideas can't be any crazier than our present administration's.

 Saturday, June 23